0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

 /**
  * 'listService' retrieves a list of services from the contract.
  *
- * @returns {Promise<ServiceStructOutput[]>} A promise that resolves to an array of ServiceStructOutput objects.
+ * @returns {Promise<ServiceStructOutput[]>} A promise that resolves to an array of ServiceStructOutput
- * @throws An error if the service list cannot be retrieved.
+ * objects.
  *
  * type ServiceStructOutput = {
- *   provider: string;  // Address of the provider
+ *   provider: string;  // Provider's wallet address, which is the unique identifier for the provider.
  *   name: string;
  *   serviceType: string;
  *   url: string;